Iowa Methodist Transplant Center

 Des Moines, IA 50309

-Q: What do I do after I am referred?
+Q: What do I do if I decide that I want to pursue kidney donation?

-Q: What do I do when I arrive for my evaluation?
+Q: What do I do if I wish to pursue donation?

 Q: Who do I bring with me to my evaluation?

-A: We encourage you to bring family/support person who will be with you throughout the transplant process.
+A: We encourage you to bring family/support person who will be with you throughout the donation process.

 Q: What happens after my evaluation?